The SD-Dev carrier board

 Figure 1: SD-Dev port diagram.

-When you connect the Signaloid SD-Dev to a host computer via USB, it acts as a generic USB-to-SD adapter, exposing one microSD and one full-size SD slot to the host (peripheral mode).
-Alternatively, you can attach a Raspberry Pi CM4 or CM5 to the carrier board, producing a compact single-board computer (SBC) with hot-swappable FPGA modules in a standalone configuration.
+You can attach a Raspberry Pi CM4 or CM5 to the carrier board, producing a compact single-board computer (SBC) with hot-swappable FPGA modules in a standalone configuration.
 In this mode, the carrier board provides power measurement capabilities for the on-board FPGA modules and allows you to power cycle them programmatically.

 Getting started with the Signaloid SD-Dev